 Viscous Fan Clutch

-Because these fans are driven by the crankshaft.
-It's important to check the drive belt for wear and glazing.
+Because the crankshaft drives this fan, check the accessory drive belt for wear and glazing.
 A viscous fan clutch contains a thick fluid that can leak from the unit.
-This fluids viscosity is measured in CST or centistokes and will wear over time.
+This fluid's viscosity is measured in CST or centistokes and degrades over time.
 Check the unit for leaks through the seams and around the shaft.
-They also have a thermostatic spring that must be inspected.
+They also have a thermostatic spring.
 Check it by releasing it from its seat and measuring the distance between the spring and its retainer.
-Always check for manufacturer’s specifications for any special procedures.
+Always check for manufacturer's specifications for any special procedures.